get the app

 You should contact your local law enforcement agency via their non-emergency line to report this scam.
 This is especially true if the caller claimed to be a representative of your local law enforcement.

-You can also lookup and report this scam using our phone tracer app for iPhone or in our online phone listings directory.
+You can also look up and report this scam using our iPhone app to search by phone number or in our online phone listings directory.

 Other Blog